scottburch/couch-ar/README.md

 # couch-ar is a thin active record implementation for couchDB

+## Important Note
+Previous versions of couch-ar included a bug that would cause the domain constructor finder methods not to work if you restarted the server.
+This appears to be due to a bug in newer versions of CouchDB.
+I am not sure when it appeared, but I have modified the code to deal with it.

 ## Motivation

  The idea behind couch-ar is to provide an easy to use active record